You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 Exceptional Access Program

-daBRAfenib - For the adjuvant treatment of resected Stage III cutaneous melanoma according to clinical criteria
+daBRAfenib - For the adjuvant treatment of resected Stage III cutaneous melanoma, based on criteria

 Exceptional Access Program